 Just Finance London

-The Just Finance Network builds on the Church Credit Champions Network pilot.
-It aims to unlock the resources of local churches to help strengthen financial resilience in communities through support for community finance, signposting to debt and money advice, and building financial capability.
+The Just Finance Foundation building on the Church Credit Champions Network pilot is a comprehensive response to these issues.
+The Just Finance Foundation aims to unlock the resources of local churches to strengthen financial resilience in communities through support for community finance, signposting to debt and money advice and building financial capability.

 Meet Alison Tsang